The Strategic Imperative: Why AI for Nonprofits Demands Governance-First Implementation

 - Day 12: Designate AI Ethics Officer and establish cross-functional committee (Development, Programs, Finance, Communications).

-Week 3: Pilot Program Launch
+Week 3: Pilot Program Launch and Staff Training

 - Days 13-15: Launch singular governed pilot: either AI-optimized donation forms OR predictive donor scoring (not both simultaneously).
 Implement strict data hygiene checkpoints.